savvieSammie/paypal_clone/README.md

 ## Acknowledgments
 This project is inspired by the PayPal website and aims to replicate its design and user experience.
 Special thanks to the creators of PayPal for their inspiration.

-## Screenshots
-Include a few screenshots of the PayPal clone project to provide a visual preview of the website's design and features.
-Add the screenshots to the repository's screenshots directory and reference them here.

-Screenshot 1
-Screenshot 2

 Feel free to customize the above template by adding additional sections or information specific to your PayPal clone project.